-I’ve been working in this as a professional social scientist for 30+ years in various places around the world, but in particular Australia and the Asian region.
+I’ve been working as a professional social scientist for 30+ years in various places around the world, but in particular Australia and the Asian region.
 My bottom line has taken me to forests, mountains, the great rivers of South Asia, wetlands, seascapes, deserts and urban neighbourhoods.
 I’ve worked with communities in conserving and protecting their forests, their efforts in protecting endangered species (mostly tigers), in their contributions to national park management and their initiatives in welcoming travellers into their homes, communities and landscapes.
 My start and end point?
 People.

 I’ve been fortunate to have worked with amazing young people, women and men who have contributed to the sustainability of their communities, their landscapes and our futures.
 They are important reminders that, given opportunities, we are all able to engage with issues of sustainability and sustainable landscapes – we all have contributions to make.

-Have a look around my site and get in touch – it’d be great to start some conversations around communities and their landscapes.
+It’d be great to start some conversations around communities and their landscapes.